JCWoodworker/JCWoodworker/README.md

 - 👋 Hi, I’m @JCWoodworker
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in learning full stack developement.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML, CSS, and Javascript with Launch Academy in Boston, MA!
 - 💞️ I’m looking to collaborate on whatever will help me build my skills and knowledge
 - 📫 How to reach me ... @RILocalWoodworks on IG, RILocalWoodworks on FB